About Becca

 I created Kaleid to target trauma as a root cause.
 I know personally, professionally, and academically how trauma’s remnants stubbornly nestle within us.
 I also know how listening to our minds and bodies can provide us with the richest wisdom for lifelong healing.
 Through directly addressing the concept of trauma, Kaleid empowers workplaces to deepen their understanding of symptoms, and strengthen their healing abilities.

-I had the opportunity to work with, and get to know Becca in BGC South Coast BC’s 3–4-year organizational journey towards becoming a more diverse, equitable, and inclusive employer.
-Becca is a passionate leader with a vast combination of skills, experience, and knowledge in the world of diversity, equity, inclusion, justice, and social change.
-What makes her high impact in her work is her unique ability to bring her passion, leadership, and skill set while holding a clear vision for what is possible in the world through targeted and strategic efforts toward social change.
+Becca is a passionate leader with a vast combination of skills, experience, and knowledge.
+What makes her have such high impact in her work is her unique ability to bring her passion, leadership, and skill set while holding a clear vision for what is possible in the world through targeted and strategic efforts toward change.
 It’s important to note that Becca’s vision for a better world, and the change required to achieve it, is rooted in an appreciation for the complexities and realities of businesses/employers who are committed but challenged to find their way towards change.
-Becca helped BGC bring what was formerly elusive and/or unattainable practices of transparency, clarity, consistency, and accountability alongside our commitment to be a compassionate, equitable, inclusive, and diverse employer.
-The result: BGC is better and more authentically aligned with our vision, mission, and values, through education, learning, and unlearning AND through tangible change in policy, practices, and a strengthened relationship with our employees, all so we can be better for those we are here to serve.
-The proof: a new employee recently commented that after graduating with a degree in gender studies, she was thrilled to find BGC not only committed to but also living the commitment to diversity, equity and inclusion through policy, practices, and approaches.

 Carolyn Tuckwell, President & CEO: BGC South Coast BC

-I've worked with Becca as a client and as a graduate from her Facilitation program.
-She is gifted in building and leading spaces for collective learning and emotional processing.
-Her relationship-centered approach to her work is complemented by her warmth, compassion, and uncompromising lens for justice.
+Becca is gifted in building and leading spaces for collective learning and emotional processing.
+Her relationship-centered approach to her work is complemented by her warmth and compassion.
 As someone who has learned immensely from Becca over the years, I feel both at ease and engaged in her spaces, trusting her keen awareness of multiple complex considerations such as power dynamics, different learning styles and needs, time constraints, and her expert content knowledge.

 Mary Wu, Senior Advisor: Government of Canada Department of Canadian Heritage

-Becca brings an approach to facilitation that is warm, all the while not underpinning the magnitude and oftentimes heaviness of the material.
-She creates a space where everyone feels as though they have a voice and something important to add to the discussion, and her openness to integrating the perspectives of others makes her sessions truly collaborative.
-With Becca, you get out of the relationship what you put in, and she makes herself open to receiving all kinds of contributions.
-What sets Becca apart from other facilitators is her familiarity with her offerings.
+Becca takes a warm, open, collaborative approach and creates a space where everyone feels as though they have a voice and something important to add to the discussion.
+What sets Becca apart is her familiarity with her offerings.
 It is clear that she knows her material inside out, and the way she delves into topics and brings her own lived experiences to each session adds that much more depth to the learning.
 How folks can so naturally connect with her makes the material that much easier to also connect with and leaves folks feeling open and eager to share and go deeper with her and themselves.

 Indra Hayre, DEI Specialist: Earls Kitchen + Bar, Founder: Incluskivity